Tekcoder/OC_P7/readme.md

 	3. Put focus on user's location [done]

 	4. If restaurants aren't visible, don't put them in the menu.
-Else show them in the menu
+Else show them in the menu [done]

 	5. When you click on a restaurant, show its google street view photo